willquinn/legend-data-monitor/docs/source/manuals/get_plots.rst

 To automatically generate plots, two different methods are available.
 All methods rely on the existence of a config file containing the output folder (``output``) where to store results, the ``dataset`` you want to inspect, and the ``subsystems`` (pulser, geds, spms) you want to study and for which you want to load data.
+See next section for more details.

-You can either run it by importing the ``legend-data-monitor`` module:
+You can either run the code by importing the ``legend-data-monitor`` module:

 .. code-block:: python